don-smith/nature-of-js-field-work/README.md

    source complete-setup
    ```

 This will take quite some time and you'll see output.
 A *lot* of output.
 You can probably ignore it (if there's lots of red flashing by, maybe read those bits!)
-It should be noted that normally you could rely on `npm install` in place of this script, but it was necessary to work around memory restrictions on Cloud 9 workspaces.
+It should be noted that normally you can rely on `npm install` in place of some of what this script is doing, but it was necessary to work around memory restrictions in our Cloud 9 workspaces.

 11. We recommend opening a separate terminal window for the Mongo daemon.
 There's a `+` button at the top of the terminal that'll do that for you.
-In the new window, start the Mongo daemon:
+In the new window, start the MongoDB daemon:

     ```
-    ./mongod
+    ./start-mongodb
     ```

     (That `./` prefix is important.)